tnakatani/python_workout/notes.md

 > (Unlike Python) In many languages, object-oriented programming is forced on you, such that you’re constantly
 > trying to fit your  programming into its syntax and structure.

+---

 ## Iterators and Generators

+There are at least three different ways to create an iterator:

+1. Add the appropriate methods to a class
+2. Write a generator function
+3. Use a generator expression

+> The iterator protocol is both common and useful in Python.
+By now, it’s a bit of a chicken-and-egg situation--is it worth adding the iterator protocol to your objects because so many programs expect objects to support it?
+Or do programs use the iterator protocol because so many programs support it?
+The answer might not be clear, but the implications are.
+If you have a collection of data, or something that can be interpreted as a collection, then it’s worth adding the appropriate methods to your class.
+And if you’re not creating a new class, you can still take advantage of iterables with generator functions and expressions.

+The book covers how to:

+- Add the iterator protocol to a class you’ve written
+- Add the iterator protocol to a class via a helper iterator class
+- Write generator functions that filter, modify, and add to iterators that you would otherwise have created or used
+- Use generator expressions for greater efficiency than list comprehensions

 ### Iterator protocol